mdancho84/mdancho84.github.io/_posts/2019-07-22-how-i-started-my-data-science-business.md

 In September of 2017, we received a big opportunity when a Fortune 500 company signed us up to do a quick turn data science job.
 We had just released our article ["HR Analytics: Using Machine Learning To Predict Employee Turnover"](http://www.business-science.io/business/2017/09/18/hr_employee_attrition.html) that went viral.
 We received a job to quickly collect and report predictive insights on a Workday database (Cloud-based software for HR data).
 The client was to present to executive management the following week and wanted to show predictive insights from their data.

-__The job did not go well.__ We received the data on Friday, and were to present findings on Monday so the executives could integrate into a presentation for Wednesday of the following week.
+## The job with my first Fortune 500 Client did not go well

+We received the data on Friday, and were to present findings on Monday so the executives could integrate into a presentation for Wednesday of the following week.
 I contracted an HR Specialist out of Houston.
 He and I worked non-stop from Friday through to Monday analyzing their data, extracting insights, and creating a detailed report that documented our entire analysis.
 We actually created a pretty cool algorithm that detected 13 or so employees that were not currently being targeted for the "executive track" but should have been based on their data.

 But this report and algorithm was not what was wanted.
 Our contacts were expecting something different than what we interpreted from the conversations (still I do not know what they wanted).
 What we delivered was overly technical, not in a format they could easily integrate into their presentation, and - bottom line - not what they wanted.